Kate Woodley Kate Woodley

 It all begins with an idea.

 The DLMA model (pronounced ‘dilemma’) is at the centre of my work.
-I continue to acknowledge Peter Tunjic for his generosity and thought leadership on the relaitonship between boards and executives.
+I continue to acknowledge Peter Tunjic www.ondirectorship.com for his thought leadership on the relationship between boards and executives,and the dynamic between creating and protecting value.

 Today's unprecedented business challenges—from demographic shifts to technological disruption—demand governance models that simultaneously create and protect value.
 The DLMA framework provides a practical lens through which boards and executives can assess their orientation and adjust accordingly.